 Moreover, we are constantly coming back to the importance of the customized and high-quality content.
 With custom iconography, your website content will be perfectly framed with additional meaning and will be quickly apprehended.
 Only such content can speak directly to your users.

 In the era of total flattering of design, such comparatively small elements as icons can make a big difference for your brand.
 In other words, custom iconography is one more way to stand out for your brand when UI/UX modern trends make websites more and more alike.

-The use of topography is a trend that has become popular several years ago, though gains more popularity nowadays.
-First of all, because of the rising popularity of flat and material design, use of unique fonts is one more way to stand out from the all that flat and material pile of websites.
+The use of topography is also among popular design trends these days.
+Its popularity is caused, first of all, by the the rising appreciacion of flat and material design, use of unique fonts is one more way to stand out from the all that flat and material pile of websites.